 Suze Orman is wrong about life insurance

 Ms. Orman and Dave Ramsey work very hard to convince their followers to pay off their cars and their homes and then invest their money into mutual funds that are not as safe as IULs and have no life insurance attached to the investment product.
 The IUL, which is the life insurance they preach against, provides significant tax savings, guaranteed earnings, and a death benefit that does not become part of the estate and become taxable like mutual funds.
+In the end, Suze Orman life insurance recommendations are way off base for most hard-working families and we believe consumers should ignore all Suze Orman life insurance quotes.

 When comparing investment products, it makes more sense to talk to a professional, not a TV personality.
 Call the professionals at Ogletree Financial Services at 1-800-712-8519 or complete the short form on the left of the page.